SanyuktaP/Drowsiness-Detection/README.md

 # Drowsiness-Detection
-It makes use of OpenCV and Haar cascade.
+It makes use of Tensorflow,keras,Transfer Learning,OpenCV and Haar cascade.